4 tools for healing anxious attachment

 2. Self-Compassion.
 If you have chosen this journey, remember that healing is an inherently imperfect process, and progress is not always linear (in fact, it almost never is).
 Try not to blame, shame or criticize yourself for having an anxious attachment style.
 Instead, focus on adapting a more loving, accepting attitude towards yourself and your needs in relationships.
 Remember that both your triumphs and setbacks are part of the healing process, and that no matter how many times you stumble or falter, you are worthy…and you are probably doing better than you think.

 3. Revise your process for choosing relationships.
 Create an honest list of your needs in a relationship; you may want to consider making different lists for friendships, romantic relationships, etc..
 Once your list has been made, spend some time reflecting on whether existing and/or new friends can realistically meet these needs.
-If the answer is “no,” acknowledge that this may simply be a matter of relationship incompatibility, not a reflection of your self-worth.
+If the answer is “no,” acknowledge that this may simply be a matter of relationship incompatibility, not a reflection of your worth.

 4. Give “calm” friendships a chance.
 People with anxious attachment can sometimes find comfort in the familiarity of high-drama relationships, and may even find healthier, more secure relationships boring.
 The lack of rollercoaster emotions might feel unsatisfying at first, but try to stay the course and give yourself time to learn about the advantages of secure, consistent relationships.
 You deserve to know what safety feels like.